liyuxiao2/PR-Summarizer/WEBHOOK_SETUP.md

 1. When a PR is **opened** in your repository, GitHub sends a webhook event
 2. The webhook server receives the event and verifies the signature (if configured)
 3. The server fetches comprehensive PR data using GitHub API
-4. An AI-generated summary is created using OpenAI API or HuggingFace transformers
+4. An AI-generated summary is created using the open-source OpenAI model "openai/gpt-oss-20b" or OpenAI API as fallback
 5. The PR description is updated with the original content plus the auto-generated summary

 ## Example Updated PR Description